 Robert Tucker, a sorrowful, solitary man, given to bouts of weeping, tries to balance his life caring for his aging mother, his Catholicism, his homosexuality, and his dull job.
 One night, ...
 See full summary »

 Terence Davies' The House of Mirth is a tragic love story set against a background of wealth and social hypocrisy in turn of the century New York.
 Lily Bart is a ravishing socialite at the height of her success who quickly discovers the precariousness of her position when her beauty and charm start attracting unwelcome interest and jealousy.
-Torn between her heart and her head, Lilly always seems to do the right thing at the wrong time.
+Torn between her heart and her head, Lily always seems to do the right thing at the wrong time.
 She seeks a wealthy husband and in trying to conform to social expectations, she misses her chance for real love with Lawrence Selden.
-Written by

 The film, which takes place during 1905-07, depicts several characters attending a performance of the opera "Cosi fan tutte" - but that opera was first performed in New York in 1922.
 See more »

 Thank you for telling me, Grace.
 But I must say this unwelcome information has completely ruined the Mozart for me.